 How To Use Your Home-made Pumpkin Body Scrub

-Try to spend a minute or two on each body part.
-If you do it too quickly, you won't get the results.
+Try to spend at least a minute or two on each body part.
+If you do it too quickly, you won't get good results.

 While seated, scrub your legs (front and back), arms (both sides and underarms), shoulders, back of neck, décolletage, and belly.
-Move your hand in a clockwise position on your belly, and go lightly on the delicate skin of your breasts.
+Move your hand in a clockwise position on your belly, and go lightly or avoid the delicate skin of your breasts.

 Stand up to work on your behind, back and sides.
 It is almost impossible to reach the center of your back, so you can either ask someone to help or use long-handled skin brush.
 This is a good time to wipe away loose scrub so it falls into the tub.